What is the European Community Association Agreement?

 Legally, Britain is no longer a European Union country with the Brexit settlement, which relieves it of compliance with the ECAA.

-The UK has announced that it will adhere to the agreement until 2021 when the transition period ends, which will lead to unprecedented increases in visa application in 2020 by Turkish nationals.
+The UK has announced that it will adhere to the agreement until 2021 when the transition period ends, which will lead to unprecedented increases in visa applications in 2020 by Turkish nationals.

 In other words, the future of the visa is pending, although the British government has announced on its own that the agreement may survive the consequences of divorce from the European Union.